alex-bellon/wikipedia/README.md

 [Linguistic relativity](https://en.wikipedia.org/wiki/Linguistic_relativity) - the structure of a language affects its speakers' world view or cognition.

 [Stylometry](https://en.wikipedia.org/wiki/Stylometry) - the application of the study of linguistic style, usually to written language, but it has successfully been applied to music and to fine-art paintings as well.

+[Theives' cant](https://en.wikipedia.org/wiki/Thieves'_cant) - a secret language (a cant or cryptolect) which was formerly used by thieves, beggars and hustlers of various kinds in Great Britain and to a lesser extent in other English-speaking countries.

 ### Letters and Glyphs